verbb/social-poster/docs/template-guides/front-end-submission.md

 Here, we've used a checkbox to allow the user to enable posting to social media.
 All other fields can be used, as you can see we've done with the message textarea.

-Options vary from provider-to-provider, but are as below.
+Options vary depending on your account provider, but are as below.
 Please note to update the first parameter to the handle used for your account.
 For example, where we have `socialPoster[facebook][autoPost]`, ensure that the handle for your Facebook account is indeed `facebook`, otherwise, change this to match the account handle.

 ## Facebook